joaocalista/911-Calls-Exploratory-Data-Analysis/README.md

-# 911 Calls Exploratory Data Analysis
+# Exploratory Data Analysis Using Python

- The purpose of this project is to do an exploratory data analysis on a dataset that contains 911 calls from Montgomery County, Pennsylvania.
+In this project we're going to perform an Exploratory Data Analysis of 911 Calls from Montgomery County, PA on the period from 2015 to 2020.